lgbarn/scom_agent/README.md

 ## Development

-This module is public and can be found on github[here](https://github.com/lgbarn/scom_agent)
+This module is public and can be found on github [here](https://github.com/lgbarn/scom_agent)